diku-dk/staffeli/README.md

    it in a file named `token` in your course directory.
 This is your personal token, so best to ignore it in git.

+## Design

+In the following specifications, the keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119) (Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997).

+1. Staffeli SHOULD be "cross-platform", working across all the *desktop* platforms that teachers and teaching assistants might use for the foreseeable future (5 years).

+2. Staffeli SHOULD be easy to maintain for the foreseeable future (5 years).
+The primary programming language SHOULD be the one deemed most familiar to DIKU students and staff in that period.

+3. Staffeli SHOULD be fast and easy to extend.
+It is unlikely that Staffeli meets everyone's needs, and so it should have a clear, modular design, allowing for quick and dirty extensions, which over time can grow into stable parts of Staffeli proper.

+4. Staffeli SHOULD be *fast*, not reloading information that is known (i.e., known to Staffeli users) to not have changed.
+This is to combat Canvas page-loading time issues, and possible Canvas down-times.

+**Outcome 1:** Python 3, is deemed a popular, modern, cross-platform language.
+Python 3 is the primary choice for every part of Staffeli.
+When relevant, cross-platform Python 3 code SHOULD be preferred over non-cross-platform code.
+For instance, when handling file system paths.

+**Exceptions to outcome 1:** When everyone involved is known to use a particular set of desktop platforms, and a part of Staffeli would be faster to write in a platform-specific way.

+**Outcome 2:** YAML is a human-readable data serialization language.
+It is similar to JSON, but is deemed slightly more readable.
+Staffeli generates local YAML dumps of Canvas course data that is not likely to change.
+These SHOULD be decorated with an expiration timestamp.

 ## Giving Feedback via Script

 Navigate to the student directory containing a `canvas_group.json`, or a